 Why study with us?

-- Learn from lecturers with real-world experience of the delivery, research and evaluation of counselling psychology interventions.
+- Learn from lecturers with real-world experience of the design, delivery, research and evaluation of counselling psychology interventions.

 This degree is accredited by the British Psychological Society (BPS) (link opens in a new window/tab) which makes you eligible for Graduate Basis for Chartered Membership on successful completion of the course.